fduthilleul/security-demos/api/README.md

 ```

 The jq command provided will only output the entries where the suspicious field is true, The output will have the following fields in order: container name, container ID, time, name, args, execFilePath, pid, uid, gid.

+# Generating network policies using the acs baseline from the pipeline